SudoMaker/Dilithium_UPS_HAT/README.md

 #### Other distros / hack by yourself
 Unpack the .deb file and copy the files to proper destinations.

-or if you prefer not to use a set of closed source tools, you can:
+Or if you prefer not to use a set of closed source tools provided by us, you can:
 - Use TI's bqStudio + EV2400 combo to design your battery profile
 - Write device trees for these devices: